 A full description of Andrew’s research and publications can be found on his website.

-Jessica Devio (Commitee Member)
+Jessica Devio (M.A.
+Commitee Member)

 My dissertation examines Late-to-Terminal Classic Maya household species diversity at the site of Xunantunich in Belize.
 I am extensively sampling households near